chives-network/chivesweave/README.md

 On some systems you might need to install `libncurses-dev`.

-Step 1: Install the Erlang:
+Step 1: Install the Erlang using the commands one by one:

 ```sh
 sudo apt remove erlang